Codecademy/docs/content/lua/concepts/strings/terms/find/find.md

 This uses multiple assignments to save the results to individual variables.

-- `fullString`: This is the string we are searching through.
+- `fullString`: This is the string being searched through.
 - `searchString`: This is the sub-string to search for.
 - `init` (optional): This is the initial index where the search starts. *Default index is 1*.
 - `pattern` (optional): This is a Boolean flag indicating whether to search using **pattern matching**[^1].
 When set to false, pattern matching can be used, whereas when set to true, pattern matching is ignored, and exact matches are searched for. *Default is false*.